renkun-ken/rlist-tutorial/Features/Filtering.md

 ## list.match

-`list.match()` filters a list by matching the names of the list members by a regular expression pattern.
+`list.match()` filters a list by matching the names of the list elements by a regular expression pattern.

 ```r